 CORRECTED-Russia says India delaying signing helicopters deal -exec

 Russian Helicopters is owned by state-owned Russian conglomerate Rostec.
-India and Russia signed a deal in 2015 under Indian Prime Minister Narendra Modi's 'Make in India' program for the supply of 140 KA 226T helicopters with Russia to deliver 60 and the remaining to be assembled and manufactured in India.
+India and Russia signed a deal in 2015 under Indian Prime Minister Narendra Modi's 'Make in India' program for the supply of 200 Russian KA 226T helicopters, with Russia to deliver 60 and the remaining to be assembled and manufactured in India.
 The two countries also have held preliminary talks for the supply of over 100 of the KA 226-T helicopters for the Indian Navy, Boginsky said.

 "We have done significant successful work and provided all information to India's ministry of defense, unfortunately, there is no efficient and quick way from the Indian side," he told Reuters at the Dubai Air Show.
 "We can't understand the reasons for the delay."